el710/CommU/README.md

 ## How it works

-  The "Guest" user can simply view public skills, contracts & projects.
-  To become a real user, you need to be a Human and register.
+To use utems you need to be a Human and register.

 Here are some utems: